statengeneraal/laws-markdown/wet/wet/educatie/en/beroepsonderwijs/BWBR0007625/README.md

 a. gebleken is dat de kwaliteit van een of meer examens of een of meer onderdelen van een examen van die opleiding onvoldoende is geweest, of

-b. niet of niet meer voldaan wordt aan de voorwaarden, bedoeld in artikel 1.4a.1, eerste lid, of aan de voorwaarde, bedoeld in artikel 1.4a.1, zesde lid.
+b. niet of niet meer voldaan wordt aan de voorwaarden, bedoeld in artikel 1.4a.1, eerste lid, of aan de voorwaarde, bedoeld in artikel 1.4a.1, zesde lid, of aan artikel 1.4a.1, achtste lid, onderdelen a tot en met e.
 2. Een beschikking op grond van het eerste lid houdt in dat aan de examens of onderdelen daarvan geen diploma of certificaat als bedoeld in artikel 7.4.6 is verbonden.

 ### Artikel  6a.1.3